 In the course of establishing the transit zones, Hungary paid special attention to the needs of different age and social groups.
 Besides separated placement, the safety of children is also secured by the 24/7 presence of a social worker in the separate accommodation facilities for both families and unaccompanied minors.
 In addition, continuous security service and CCTV video surveillance system operate in the transit zones to ensure the prevention of any kind of violence, sexual exploitation or abuse.
 The CCTV video surveillance system monitors, however, only the community areas.
-Regarding the visit of the Lanzarote Committee, it is important to stress that the delegation did not identify any sign proving that migrant children placed in the transit zones were victims of sexual exploitation or abuse.
+Regarding the visit of the Lanzarote Committee, it is important to stress that according to their report published in 2018, the delegation did not identify any sign proving that migrant children placed in the transit zones were victims of sexual exploitation or abuse.
 Experts of the authorities immediately start identifying potential victims of sexual exploitation and abuse.
 If the medical staff carrying out the examination experiences signs of previous sexual exploitation or the applicant makes such a report, both the medical staff and the asylum authority can take the necessary action.
+The police are responsible for the guarding of transit zones, and no complaints have been received because of sexual exploitation either by the authorities or by the court from civil organisations present in the transit zone.
+The Hungarian authorities, with human dignity in mind, are developing the most optimal placement for asylum seekers in transit zones.
+Nevertheless, the Hungarian Authorities have an ongoing dialogue regarding the issue with the Lanzarote Committee concerning the implementation of its recommendations.